Courtney Barnett goes on a sonic adventure in new video for 'Before You Gotta Go'

 In true Courtney Barnett fashion, though, there’s a tasteful splash of weirdness waiting to be unearthed in the clip; as her idyllic adventure through sound progresses – taking her through rainforests, fields, beaches and a mountain – Barnett comes across her own giant head emerging from a bright yellow bed of flowers.

-Take a look at the film clip for ‘Before You Gotta Go’ below:
+Take a look at the film clip for ‘Before You Gotta Go’, directed by Claudia Sangiorgi Dalimore, below:

+Dalimore noted in a press release that making the clip was “an interestingly polarising experience”.
+She said: “I love how brilliantly simple Courtney’s idea was, it brought real joy shooting part of it together, just me, her and my DOP with the other part being two long days directing over zoom across the Tasman Sea.

+“I watch it now and feel that sense of peace, that potent calm you can only get immersed in the beauty of nature.”

 ‘Before You Gotta Go’ was released as a single last month, following ‘Rae Street’ (which she recently performed on The Tonight Show) as the second track to be shared from her forthcoming third album, ‘Things Take Time, Take Time’.